Galygious/GalyPalCalc/README.md

 In Palworld, the effectiveness of a Pal's skills is assumed to increase in a manner that seems more exponential than linear.
 This assumption is the basis for the exprating (Exponential Rating) used in our script.<br>

 #### The Exponential Model
-We use the formula 2^skill_level to calculate exprating.
+I use the formula 2^skill_level to calculate exprating.
 This model is based on the observation that each additional skill level contributes significantly more to a Pal's effectiveness than the previous one.<br>

 #### Practical Example
 To put this into perspective, let's consider a scenario:<br>